elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 ** (CompileError) undefined function: is_number/2
 ```

-which leads to an undefined function error as Elixir attempts to invoke `is_number/1`, but passing it *two* arguments (the `if true` expression - which would throw an undefined function error itself as `if` needs a second argument - the `do/end` block).
-Adding explicit parentheses is enough to resolve the ambiguity:
+which leads to an undefined function error because that invocation passes two arguments, and `is_number/2` does not exist.
+The `if true` expression is invalid in itself because it needs the block, but since the arity of `is_number/2` does not match, Elixir does not even reach its evaluation.

+Adding explicit parentheses is enough to bind the block to `if`:

 ```iex
 iex> is_number(if true do